 Safety in Petroleum/Petrochemical Industry

-Safety precautions are required while transporting petroleum products through pipeline in Petroleum/Petrochemical Industry:
+Requirement of Safety while transporting petroleum products through pipeline in Petroleum/Petrochemical Industry:

 Petroleum products, crude oil, and natural gases are some of the more important products transported by underground pipelines.